pevid-sci/auto_rob2/README.md

 ## 📊 Output Data Mapping

-The tool maps the expert 4-point scale (Definitely yes, Probably yes, Probably no, Definitely no) to the standard robvis categories:
+The tool follows the same pattern as robvis files.

 | Output | Category |
 | :--- | :--- |